rbuchberger/jekyll_picture_tag/readme.md

 #### media_presets
   Keys are names by which you can refer to the media queries supplied as their respective values.
   These are used for specifying alternate source images in your liquid tag, and for building the 'sizes' attribute within your presets.
+Quotes are required around them, because yml gets confused by free colons.

-#### markup-presets
+#### markup_presets
   These are the 'presets' from previous versions, with different structure.
 Each entry is a pre-defined collection of settings to build a given chunk of HTML and its respective images.

-  The `default` preset will be used if no preset is specified in the liquid tag, and is required.
+  The `default` preset will be used if none is specified in the liquid tag.
 A preset name can't contain the `.`, `:`, or `/` characters.

 #### markup